sauvc/rulebook/bonus.md

 The starting zone is a **140×140cm area** marked on the surface of water.
 The teams **must** start their AUVs from this area.
 The team may only place the AUV at the water surface, it must autonomously submerge **before** leaving the starting zone.

+### Surfacing

+Breaching the surface any point during the mission causes <span class="emphasis">end of the current attempt</span>.
+The team may wish to retry if they still have time left.

 #### Points

-If the AUV successfully passes through the gate, <span class="info">200 Points</span> will be awarded.

-#### Timing Bonus (Bonus Task)

-At the <span class="emphasis">end of the bonus attempt</span>, if the AUV successfully passes through the gate, the team will be awarded a timing bonus.
-The timing bonus is calculated as follows:

-`Bonus points = (900 - RUN_TIME) • 0.03`

-For eg. For a run time of 420s, Bonus = (900-420)•0.03 = 14.4 Points
+There will be no points awarded for the bonus round.
+The teams will be ranked based on the time taken to the <span class="emphasis">end of the attempt</span> ONLY IF the team successfully managed to complete the task.
+The team with the fastest time will be ranked first for the bonus round.

 #### Specification of props